Typha: Building material

 For local native tribes around Lake Titicaca in Peru and Bolivia, Typha were among the most important plants and every part of the plant had multiple uses.
 For example, they were used to construct rafts and other boats.

 During World War II, the United States Navy used the down of Typha as a substitute for kapok in life vests and aviation jackets.
 Tests showed that even after 100 hours of submersion, the buoyancy was still effective.

 Typha are used as thermal insulation in buildings as an organic alternative to conventional insulating materials such as glass wool or stone wool.

 Paper

 Typha stems and leaves can be used to make paper.
 It is strong with a heavy texture and it is hard to bleach, so it is not suitable for industrial production of graphical paper.
-In 1853, considerable amounts of cattail paper were produced in New York, due to a shortage of raw materials.
+In 1853, considerable amounts of cattail paper were produced in New York State due to a shortage of raw materials.
 In 1948, French scientists tested methods for annual harvesting of the leaves.
 Because of the high cost, these methods were abandoned and no further research was done.
 Today Typha is used to make decorative paper.